Child Therapy

 Do you offer online child therapy in Montana?

-Child therapy is most effective in person, where we can engage with your child directly and support the parent-child relationship, so we provide it in our Bozeman office.
-For caregivers outside Bozeman, we can offer parent consultation and coaching by secure telehealth and help you find the right starting point for your child.
+Child therapy is most effective in person, where we can engage with your child directly and support the parent-child relationship, so we provide it at our office at 321 E Main St, Suite 418 in downtown Bozeman.
+Families come to us from Belgrade, Four Corners, Manhattan, Livingston, Big Sky, and across Gallatin County.
+For caregivers who live further out, we also offer parent consultation and coaching by secure telehealth anywhere in Montana, and we are glad to help you find the right starting point for your child.

 What to expect when you start